ItsKarma/ItsKarma.github.io/pages/onboarding/2_terraform-organization.md

 ---

-## Step 3: Enable Organization-Wide Features
+## 3. Enable Organization-Wide Features

 Enable security and governance features across all accounts using Terraform.